dranjan/python-plyfile/doc/usage.md

 - Assigning directly to an element's `properties`.
-Note that the `data` array is not touched, and the previous note regarding the relationship between `properties` and `data` still applies: the field names of `data` must be a subset of the property names in `properties`, but they can be in a different order and specify different types.
+Note that the `data` array is not touched, and the previous note regarding the relationship between `properties` and `data` still applies: the field names of `data` must be a superset of the property names in `properties`, but they can be in a different order and specify different types.
 - Changing a `PlyProperty` or `PlyListProperty` instance's `val_dtype`